Find Your Standard Deduction

 Frequently Asked Questions

-Yes.
-The projected 2026 standard deduction increases to $15,350 for single filers (up from $15,000 in 2025), $30,700 for married filing jointly (up from $30,000), and $23,050 for head of household (up from $22,500).
-H.R.1 permanently extends the higher TCJA-level deduction and continues annual inflation indexing.
+For tax year 2026, the standard deduction is $16,100 for single filers, $32,200 for married filing jointly, and $24,150 for head of household (IRS Rev. Proc.
+2025-32).
+H.R.1 raised and permanently extends the higher TCJA-level deduction and continues annual inflation indexing.

-The projected 2026 standard deduction for married filing jointly is $30,700, an increase of $700 from the 2025 amount of $30,000.
-If both spouses are age 65 or older, the couple receives an additional $2,600 ($1,300 each), for a projected total of $33,300.
+For tax year 2026, the standard deduction for married filing jointly is $32,200.
+If both spouses are age 65 or older, the couple receives an additional $3,300 ($1,650 each), for a total of $35,500.

 H.R.1 (the One Big Beautiful Bill Act of 2025) permanently extends the higher standard deduction amounts that were originally set to expire after 2025 under the Tax Cuts and Jobs Act.
 Without H.R.1, the standard deduction would have reverted to roughly $8,300 for single filers.
 H.R.1 keeps the nearly doubled deduction in place and continues annual inflation adjustments.

 Yes, but the amount is limited.
-For 2026, a dependent's standard deduction is projected to be the greater of $1,350 or earned income plus $450, up to the full standard deduction amount.
+A dependent's standard deduction is the greater of $1,350 or earned income plus $450, up to the full standard deduction amount.
 For example, a dependent with $3,000 in earned income would receive a standard deduction of $3,450 ($3,000 + $450).

 Above-the-line deductions reduce your adjusted gross income (AGI) before you choose between the standard deduction and itemizing.
 You can claim them regardless of which option you pick.
 Common above-the-line deductions include traditional IRA contributions (up to $7,500 in 2026), HSA contributions (up to $4,400 individual / $8,750 family), student loan interest (up to $2,500), and educator expenses (up to $300).